udtrokia/Radiancy/markdown/basquiat/block.md

 }
 ```

-In the file `set_hash`, we return a new struct to the variable(Type is Block).
-And the value of the preview struct had moved into the new struct then released.
-This process is a nice implement accrod the principle of rust `ownership`.
+In the file `set_hash`, we returned a new struct to the variable(Type is Block).
+The value of the preview struct had moved into the new struct, and then released.
+This process is a nice implement accrod to the principle of rust `ownership`.

 ```
 [Block]